-Sandra is a writer, editor, digital nomad and social media consultant.
-A longtime journalist, she is currently a contractor as L&D content curator at PwC.
+Sandra is a digital nomad, writer, editor and social media consultant.
+A longtime journalist, she's a contractor as an L&D content curator at PwC.
 She's also served as digital content specialist at Johns Hopkins.
 The former senior web editor at tampabay.com, the online edition of the Tampa Bay Times, she was also assistant metro editor and columnist.
-Sandra's interested in web development but loves writing and creating content.
-The Charleston native enjoys St. Pete's beautiful vistas.
+Sandra's interested in web development but loves writing and editing.
+The Charleston native enjoys St. Pete's art scene and beautiful vistas.

 Sandra is a career journalist who got her start at her hometown newspaper in Charleston, S.C.
 After a brief stint as a design editor at the Florida Times-Union in Jacksonville, Sandra earned a fellowship from the Newspaper Association of America to attend a workshop at the Poynter Institute for Media Studies.
 Soon after, she joined the staff at the St. Petersburg Times.

 Sandra has served on panels at several tech, academic and journalism conventions discussing technology, new media, convergence and diversity.

 She has served as a moderator, guest speaker, recruiter and faculty member at institutions throughout the Southeast.

 Her past teaching experience includes serving as visiting faculty at The Poynter Institute for Media Studies, teaching Advanced Journalism at the University of South Florida St. Petersburg and serving as a visiting journalism fellow at Grady College at the University of Georgia.

 She currently volunteers on a few boards of directors including OC, Inc. which has been a leading force in the effort to ensure that people from underrepresented groups have equal access to ownership, production, employment, and decision making in media.

 Sandra is from a large close-knit family where she's the second of seven children.